Regenerative Medicine FAQ’S

 A: This is a very common question but is also very difficult to answer.
 Although there are many similar injuries everyone’s rehabilitation differs, based on age, duration of injury, associated health issues, activity and overall fitness level.
 Your therapist may be able to give you a more accurate estimation of your rehabilitation after initial evaluation and treatment.

-Q: What type of food will I eat on your weight loss program?
+Q: What type of food will I eat on the program?

 A: Our program is not based on prepackaged foods.
 Our diet consists of real food that you can purchase at your grocery store.
 We educate you on appropriate food choices and portion sizes because this is not a quick fix.
 This program is a lifestyle change.